AroushS/DSLC-Documentation-Agent/README.md

 - Example documents are used for structure only, never as project evidence.
 - Governance approval and sign-off are never inferred.

-All generated Stage 1 documentation and Model Cards remain **drafts for human review**.

 All generated Stage 1 documentation and Model Cards remain **DRAFTS for human review** unless verified approval evidence demonstrates otherwise.